 As part of our offer, we will also provide you with a laptop (which has to be returned at the end of your training year) to help you with your studies during your training year and also as part of our commitment and investment in your training, we will provide you with your own copies of a number of books by educationalists such as Tom Sherrington which will help to understand the evidence based approach to teaching and learning.

 After your application is shortlisted by a team of subject specialists, you will be invited to a formal interview.
-This consists of a subject knowledge test and a small presentation to the interview panel.
-This interview will take place at either of our training venues in Ipswich or Norwich.
+This consists of a subject knowledge test and a small presentation to the interview panel and the details of this will be given to you in advance.

 As a SCITT provider, we value the role our partnership schools play in the recruitment process as it is a key feature of our ‘personalised and relational’ offer to trainees and schools.

-Therefore, if you are successful at Task Day you will be invited to a school placement interview in one of our partnership schools, local to you, and this interview will be organised by SCITT.
+Therefore, if you are successful at our Tasks Sessions you will be invited to a school placement interview in one of our partnership schools, local to you, and this interview will be organised by SCITT.
 This will give you the opportunity to observe the ethos and context of your potential placement school before your placement.
 The interview will usually take only ½ day and will give you the opportunity to engage and interact with students at your prospective placement school.

 How school placements work